Some answers to some questions that I get asked a bunch

 Will you mix my record that was recorded elsewhere?

-Yes, a high percentage of my work is mixing for artists from all around the world.
-I have worked with bands from Ireland, U.K, Europe, USA, Australia, South Africa, all from my mix room.
+Yes!
+Most of my work load is mixing records for artists from all around the world all from my mix room.
 It is usually preferred for me to talk with the engineer that will be recording your songs BEFORE you start recording.

-Will you come to record us where we live?
+Will you come to record my band in our home city?